gio-cloud7/Deploy-Streamlit-Template/README.md

 One possible workflow to implement the code is outlied below but the template can be adapted and implemented in other ways as well based on the use case.

-Using AWS to create a terrafrom instance (if one is not already available)
+Using AWS to create a workstation to run terraform (if one is not already available)

 1) Launch amazon linux instance